 Students may choose to request a practicum placement with an agency that is located near their permanent residence outside of the Portland metro area.
 This may be helpful to students who commute long distances and who desire to have a practicum near home.
 A practicum placement is considered local if it is within 50 miles of the GFU Portland Campus.
-A Request for Distance Placement form (Appendix I), must be submitted to the MSW Field Director and an appointment made to discuss options.
-Once a placement has been identified and approved as meeting the required criteria for a MSW practicum, standard procedure is followed to confirm a practicum placement.
-A fee of \$300 is charged to the student to cover the additional travel expenses incurred by the Field Education Program for site visits.
+A Request for Distance Placement form (Appendix I), must be submitted to the MSW field director and an appointment made to discuss options.
+Once a placement has been identified and approved as meeting the required criteria for an MSW internship, standard procedure is followed to confirm an internship placement.
+A fee of \$300 is charged to the student to cover the additional travel expenses incurred by the field education program for site visits.